bsantaus/sms_simulator/README.md

     Monitor update interval: 1s
 ```

-Generally, running the simulator can be done `python src/simulator.py <OPTIONS>`.
+Generally, running the simulator can be done using `python src/simulator.py <OPTIONS>`.

 You can get detailed information on the options available using `python src/simulator.py -h`.